 In previous posts, I’ve looked at the fundamental differences between the needs of internal and external learners.
 I’ve also explored how functional and technical requirements are different for internal employees vs. external learners.

-The important point here is that you can’t take it for granted that your internal LMS provider has the functionality you need or the experience.
-You need to verify.
-That all starts with a needs analysis and business case development.
-You have to document your usage scenarios, required functionality and preferred business licensing models and then compare vendors apples to apples.
+The important point here is that you can’t take it for granted that your employee-oriented LMS provider has the functionality or experience you need.
+It’s important to verify capabilities.
+That starts with a needs analysis and business case development.
+Ideally, you should document usage scenarios, required functionality and preferred business licensing models.
+Then compare vendor “apples” with other “apples.”

 At Talented Learning we focus on providing the information and education to help you define those requirements and create a usable comparison of cost and solutions proposals.
 A good place to start is our LMS Vendor Reviews where we document vendors’ high level extended enterprise capabilities.
 Our Case Study section is a compilation of industry case studies found in our research.
 Talented Learning also provides personalized consulting services to help you streamline business case development, vendor selection and contract negotiation.